Home » Guides » Reviews » Festool Domino Joiner DF500 Review

 • Loose tenons are stronger than biscuits, and there are few alternatives to a DOMINO’s speed.

-• Surprising speed – especially in narrower material with the clear guide plate.
+• Surprising speed – especially in narrower material with the transparent guide plate.

 • Almost no dust escapes the dust extraction port (I use a Festool dust extractor)